 While the programs above are state-funded, there are also numerous private scholarships available to the citizens of Michigan.

-The Saginaw Community Foundation (SCF) works with individual donors as well as local nonprofits to administer more than 150 scholarships to residents of the state.
+The Saginaw Community Foundation (SCF) works with individual donors as well as local nonprofits to administer more than 300 charitable funds and 150 scholarships.
 Students can register accounts and apply for funds via the website.
 Here are a few of the scholarships available through SCF:

 |Scholarship Name||Details||Scholarship amount|